 Liberty plaza is available for anytime public use, as well as for scheduled events like concerts and weddings involving smaller groups.

-Among the types of events that the plaza is ideal for:
+Some events that the Plaza is ideal for:

 - Jam sessions and live music events

 The plaza is also a great spot for picnics, spontaneous selfies and “wish you were here” social media posts!
 Contact the Downtown Branson Betterment Association at (417) 334-1548 for information or to reserve the plaza for an organized event.

 Liberty Plaza is home to a new covered trolley stop, which replaces the previous Stop #12 just a few yards away on Pacific Street.
 The “Ride Sparky” trolleys are a free transportation system for Branson’s visitors and residents.
 The trolleys operate year-round.